 I love this season of our empty-nest-almost-grandparents life.Read More

-I don’t know what it is about Baby Boomers, but for some reason they don’t like to be called Grandpa or Grandma when they finally become grandparents.
-They prefer silly names like Gimo, Gaga, or even Nemo.
+I don’t know what it is about Baby Boomers, but for some reason we don’t like to be called Grandpa or Grandma when we finally become grandparents.
 I have to smile when my friends tell me what their new grandchildren will call them.
 My favorites so far are “G” and “Grand-dude” and “Pa-Pa-Boo” (you know who you are).
 Well, now that I am going to be a grandmother for the first time come February(!), I get it.
 My husband and I have decided our grandchildren will call us Papa and Mia.
-But I promise, if this first grandbaby wants to call me Grandma, I’ll take that, too!
+But I promise, if this first grandbaby wants to call me Grandma, I’ll take that, too! *Update as of December 2018 … my almost 2-year-old grandson is here for Christmas.
+And he can’t yet say the “me” combo, so I am “Mo” instead of Mia.
+I’ll take it!
+“Mo” it is!
 What about you?
 What do your children call their grandparents?
 Or if you’re a grandparent, let me know what your grandchildren call you, and why!Read More

 I awoke this morning to headlines saying the “highlight” of the opening ceremony for the Olympic Games in Rio was the long walk of a Brazilian supermodel on the stage.
 Seriously!?
 I don’t think the millions of viewers would agree, including that model.
 Instead, I think a major highlight was when ten athletes—all refugees without a country—walked into the arena together to a standing ovation.
 Or when Vanderlei de Lima was chosen as the one to light the Olympic cauldron to ignite the first Games in South America because he was robbed of a gold medal when a crazed fan attacked him during the race back in 2004 in Athens.
 But what struck me the most—in the midst of all the unrest and fear across our globe—was the joyful, unified, peaceful celebration among hundreds of nations represented by the elite athletes in that arena.
 I loved that Portuguese-speaking athletes from Angola were there, and a handful from the country with the whimsical name of Djibouti were there.
 The team from Bermuda, all in Bermuda shorts, made me smile.
 And the towering basketball players from America made me proud.
 The crescendo for me was watching the video of Kip Keino, 72, a former Olympian from Kenya who won two gold medals and is now training young athletes to run in his footsteps.
 That video showed children gleefully running with their hero through African fields while flying white kites shaped like doves.
 And then that same hero was live in the Olympic arena, running with Brazilian children with those same white kites trailing behind them (link).
 (Image Credit: Lars Baron/Getty Images) Even in the midst of an underlying fear that terrorists might target the arena, or the unrest outside those doors as hungry Brazilians protested such extravagant costs for the ceremony, I think I still saw a hint of heaven.
 The beautiful tapestry of faces from so many nations in joyful celebration together reminded me that one day we’ll be in a similar crowd, with all eyes on Him, worshiping Him together.
 Yes, I know it’s only the Olympics, and likening that scene to heaven is a stretch.
 But I found it somewhat ironic that the last camera shot that night was up by the famous statue, overlooking that city of millions covered in dazzling lights.
 (Fun side note: As I watched the sea of Brazilian nationals smiling in their colorful costumes and heard samba music and…Read More